joannakl/cs102/projects/project5_mountain.markdown

 <main markdown="1" class="lab">

-## Project 5: Mountain Climb
+## Project 5: Mountain Hike

 <hr>

 <div class="emph" markdown=1>
 You may discuss any of the assignments with your classmates and tutors (or anyone else) but <span class="red"> all work for all assignments must be entirely your own</span>.
-Any sharing or copying of assignments will be considered cheating (this includes posting of partial or complete solutions on Ed, GitHub, Discord, Groupme, ... or any other forum).
+Any sharing or copying of assignments will be considered cheating (this includes posting partial or complete solutions on Ed, GitHub, Discord, Groupme, ... or any other forum).
 If you get significant help from anyone, you should acknowledge it in your submission (and your grade will be proportional to the part that you completed on your own).
 You are responsible for every line in your program: you need to know what it does and why.
 You should not use any data structures and features of Java that have not been covered in class (or the prerequisite class).
-If you have doubts whether or not you are allowed to use certain structures, just ask your instructor.
+If you have doubts about whether or not you are allowed to use certain structures, just ask your instructor.
 </div>